About IF Oxford

 IF Oxford is organised by Oxfordshire Science Festival (Charity number 1151361), with Trustees and a small team that work year-round to prod uce the Festival which began in 1992.

-The call for participation will open in February 2020: help the complexity, wonder and opportunities of scientific research to be explored, challenged and enjoyed across society.
+The call for event and activity proposals is open now and will close on 30 April 2020: help the complexity, wonder and opportunities of scientific research to be explored, challenged and enjoyed across society.

 We believe festivals are the most powerful way to bring people together, inspiring curious minds of all ages and backgrounds to access and help shape new ideas.